25 First Time Home Buyer Tips to Get Your Foot in The Door

 3. Clean up that credit

-One of the first things any potential lender is going to look at is your credit rating.
+One of the first things any potential lender will look at is your credit rating.
 If you have any lingering credit issues, now is the time to take care of them.

 Your credit score, commonly referred to as a FICO score, is all-important when lenders calculate what kind of loan you can qualify for, how much you’ll need to put down for your down payment, and your mortgage interest rate.